raspberrypi/documentation/hardware/raspberrypi/bootmodes/pi4_bootloader_config.md

 Optional dotted decimal ip address (e.g. 192.169.1.99) for the TFTP server which overrides the server-ip from the DHCP request.
 This maybe useful on home networks because tftpd-hpa can be used instead of dnsmasq where broadband router is the DHCP server.
 Default: ""

+### BOOT_UART

+If 1 then enable UART debug output on GPIO 14 and 15.
+Configure the debug terminal at 115200bps, 8 bits, no parity bits, 1 stop bit.
+Default: 0
+Version: All

+### WAKE_ON_GPIO

+If 1 then 'sudo halt' will run in a lower power mode until either GPIO3 or GLOBAL_EN are shorted to ground.

+Default: 0 in original version of bootloader (2019-05-10).
+Newer bootloaders have this set to 1.
+Version: All

+### POWER_OFF_ON_HALT

+If 1 and WAKE_ON_GPIO=0 then switch off all PMIC outputs in halt.
+This is lowest possible power state for halt but may cause problems with some HATs because 5V will still be on.
+GLOBAL_EN must be shorted to ground to boot.

+Default: 0
+Version: 2019-07-15

+### FREEZE_VERSION

+If 1 then the `rpi-eeprom-update` will skip automatic updates on this board.
+The parameter is not processed by the EEPROM bootloader or recovery.bin since there is no way in software of fully write protecting the EEPROM.
+Custom EEPROM update scripts must also check for this flag.

+Default: 0
+Version: All